pohy/niwa/README.md

 - Zooming out camera
   - Based on progression
 - Items
+  - Let the player drop an item anywhere
   - Flower sazeničky bedýnka
     - Holds up to 4 sazaničky
     - Spawns one of _n_ plants at a time